 Check out this article ‘10 Ways to Sleep Better at Night’ for further ideas and what to avoid.

-Over two thirds of Brits (64%) plan to watch the Olympic and/or Paralympic Games at some point this year and according to research, three in five Brits say the iconic sporting events inspire them to exercise more, eat well and sleep better.
+According to research, three in five Brits say the iconic sporting events inspire them to exercise more, eat well and sleep better.

 If you’re interested in keeping up to date with our athletes, check out our hub of athlete profiles and sleep-related articles here.